ngrx/platform/projects/ngrx.io/content/guide/effects/index.md

 import { Store, select } from '@ngrx/store';
 import { Actions, ofType, createEffect } from '@ngrx/effects';
 import { of } from 'rxjs';
-import { map, concatMap, withLatestFrom } from 'rxjs/operators';
+import { tap, concatMap, withLatestFrom } from 'rxjs/operators';
 import { CollectionApiActions } from '@example-app/books/actions';
 import * as fromBooks from '@example-app/books/reducers';